 They offer a break from the stresses of modern living

-Are todays model railways expensive?
+So are today's model railways expensive?

 That depends on your personal life circumstances and what you compare their costs to.